labseven/ADCFinalProject/README.md

 <img src="https://github.com/labseven/ADCFinalProject/blob/master/Report_Resources/Equation_Aphex_Twin_Spectrogram.gif" alt="Spectrogram of Aphex Twin's Equation" width="1000" height="500">

 We focused on transmitting binary data using something more innocuous, namely symbols from the game Pacman.

+## Methods

-### Methods
+### Huffman Coding
+We implemented [Huffman coding](https://en.wikipedia.org/wiki/Huffman_coding) to compress text messages.
+Huffman encoding creates an optimal encoding tree, by analyzing the order of occurrence of symbols.
+We trained our tree with [hipster ipsum](https://hipsum.co/), to get a similar symbol frequency to what we (being millenials) want to send.

+This compression compensates slightly for our slow symbol rate.

 More conc

 Goal: Transmit art using Software Defined Radio

-`sudo udevadm control --reload-rules sudo udevadm trigger`

-We are assigned `2.492GHz` to `2.494GHz` -> `2MHz bandwidth`
-Okay to stay `250KHz` from edges.

 1. How do we transmit our data
 Using software defined radios, encode arbitrary digital data into pulses that are visually recognizable images when viewed in a spectrogram.